Fitting in with the Portuguese people and their way of life doesn’t have to be hard. Here are a few ways you can easily get by in Portugal.

 Similar to other southern people, the Portuguese don’t cherish anything more than sharing family reunions.
 A family Sunday lunch is a common practice in the country.

-Also, during the weekdays, families love to have dinner together at the same time.
+Also, on weekdays, families love having dinner or spending afternoon breaks together.
 The close-knit families in Portugal serve as a support system whenever needed.

 In a Portuguese home, there is always more than enough food.
 They are extremely nice, and questions like, “ Have you had enough?” or “Do you need anything else?” are common and frequent.
 With the delicious cuisine in front of you, we guarantee you’ll always be hungry for more!